-How to Win Money With That's Right!
+How to Win Money With the That's Right!
 Mobile App

-That's right, no download fees or hidden costs for, well, That's Right!
+That's right, there are no download fees or hidden costs for, well, That's Right!
 This completely free app combines the fun of trivia with the thrill (but not risk) of gambling, rewarding your random knowledge with money.
 How does it work?
-Multiple days a week at 8:15 P.M. (in central time), the live show begins and asks player a series of ten multiple choice questions.
+Multiple days a week at 8:15 P.M. (in central time), the live show begins and asks players a series of ten multiple-choice questions.
 If you answer them all correctly, you and the other winners share the prize money, which usually ranges between eight and fifteen dollars.

 1. Play the Practice Quizzes for Tickets